ampersand-five/mac-setup/README.md

 - Install Micromamba, which a small self-contained mamba without conda bloat.
     - brew install, or from their docs: `"${SHELL}" <(curl -L micro.mamba.pm/install.sh)`
     - https://aseifert.com/p/python-environments/ Good explaination of env tools
-- Create a `~/.mambarc` file to use conda-forge instead of `defaults` for licensing reasons:
+- Create a `~/.mambarc` file to use conda-forge instead of `defaults` for licensing reasons (this can also go in an environment file in a repo):
 ```yaml
 channels:
     - conda-forge